sgalizia/sa-2018-landing-page/P03-Stylin-With-CSS/content.md

 ![Before After CSS Zen](assets/before_after_css_zen.jpg)

-Next, we'll need to learn how to create and link a new stylesheet.
+To start writing our own CSS, we'll need to learn how to create and link a new stylesheet.

 > [info]
 >